 - Start seeds indoors 2 months before final frost

 - Sow seeds directly after final frost (not recommended below zone USDA zone 8)

-- Soak seeds in warm water 24 hours before planting
+- Soak seeds in water 24 hours before planting, no cold stratification

 - Fastest growing annual milkweed